pelias/leaflet-plugin/README.md

 Leaflet geocoder plugin
 ========================

-A plugin that adds the ability to search (geocode) a leaflet powered map using the [Pelias Geocoder API](https://github.com/pelias/api).
+A plugin that adds the ability to search (geocode) a Leaflet-powered map using the [Pelias Geocoder API](https://github.com/pelias/api).

-# :rotating_light: **Active development warning** :rotating_light:
-The Pelias API is in active development and has not been locked in yet.
-Endpoints and response payloads are subject to change without much warning.
-Please keep this in mind if you use this plugin for your projects.

 ## Requirements